Looking to help your kids accomplish chores and achieve routines? A Morning High Five and a Bedtime High Five can help!

 And different kids are capable of varying levels of responsibility.
 My oldest could be handed a list of twenty chores and get them done by lunch.
 The others?
 Not so much.

 In my efforts to simplify things for everyone concerned, I made these charts.
 Each chart, one for morning, one for evening, represents the bare minimum that needs to get done at those times of day.
 (I did not originate this idea, but I have no idea where I got it.
 If you do, let me know in the comments so I can give credit where it’s due.)

-Each child is expected (on a good day) to do all five by school time each morning and the Bedtime High 5 by lights out.
+Each child is expected (on a good day) to do all the Morning High 5 by school time each morning and the Bedtime High 5 by lights out.

 Morning High Five:

 1. Bed = Make it.
 Change sheets once a week or whenever I remember, whichever comes first.